Genio-The-Haiku-IDE/Genio/Readme.md

 * debug=1 - Genio is built in debug mode
 * debug=0 or parameter omitted - Genio is built in release mode

+## Contributions
+We gladly accept contributions, especially for bug fixes.
+Feel free to submit PRs.
+For code contributions, prefer Haiku API over posix, where applicable.
+We (try to) stick to the Haiku style for code, although with a few differences.

+## Branches
+Currently there are various branches on the Github repository:
+* main - this is the main branch, which we always try to keep in a relatively stable state
+* feature/* - these branches are where we develop new features, before merging into main

 ## License
 Genio is available under the MIT license.
 See [License.md](License.md).